 Since the industrial revolution, the great divide between mind and body still shapes education and healthcare today.
-For decades scientists bridge research of the body and mind through mindfulness and movements.
-However, what movement can change the demeanor of child, the cognitive disorder of attention deficit, of perception?
+For decades, scientists have bridged research of the body and mind through mindfulness and movements.
+However, what movement can change the demeanor of a child, the cognitive disorder of attention deficit, or perception?

-When the word “mind” is used we think of thought.
-When the word “body” is used we think of the physical structure of bones, flesh, and organs.
+When the word “mind” is used, we think of thought.
+When the term “body” is used, we think of the physical structure of bones, flesh, and organs.
 The Biomechanics of Psychology is neither.
-Gravitational field, motion, speed, and timing of an action triggers a chain reaction of muscular-skeletal impressions.
-These impressions record in the body influencing the mind, the biomechanics of psychology.
+The gravitational field, motion, speed, and timing in an action tie every part of emotions, sensing, feelings, and actions.
+Together, movement triggers a chain reaction of impulses in the muscular-skeletal impressions.
+These impressions record in the body, influencing the mind, in other words, the biomechanics of psychology.

-“Awareness” is not a new idea in this context… it is the movement of sensory knowledge that is married to the brain.
-Awareness is the experience of what will be termed the “sensory body,” a living, breathing flesh of sensory knowledge laying the basis for thought.
+“Awareness,” in this context, is the experience of sensory knowledge in the body that is married to the brain.
+This “experience” will be termed the “Sensory Body (SB),” a living, breathing flesh of sensory knowledge laying the basis for thought.

-Learning the sensory body develops through inquiry, attention to motion, state of mind, and structural organization.
-“Inquiry” is the inseparable action of the body teaching the mind.
-Think structure and familiar patterns of actions creating a sense of self and perception.
-In other words, movement is the “who” that is learning.
-Understand movement from the physical sensation of the action and movement can change demeanor, attention deficient, and perception.
+Learning the SB develops through inquiry, attention to motion, state of mind, and structural organization.
+Feeling “inquiry” is the inseparable activity of the body teaching the mind.
+Think structure and familiar patterns of actions creating a sense of self.
+In other words, movement wired into the motor sense develops the “who” that is learning.
+Understanding movement from the physical sensation of the action and the movement can change demeanor, attention deficiency, and perception.

 (√) How is WTM movement different from exercise?

 This topic is the key to the uniqueness of the Wellness Through Movement.
-Wonder about the movement as something more than just physical, and you will learn that movement in the human body is also trying to teach us how to grow.
-Physicist, Moshe Feldenkrais, figured out practical applications to use movement to change behavior.
-It seems simple, and it is if we were aware of the body, but many children are unaware of their bodies.
+Wonder about movement as something more than just physical, and you will learn that movement in the human body is also trying to teach us how to grow.
+Physicist Moshe Feldenkrais figured out practical applications to use movement to change behavior.
+It seems simple, and it is if we are aware of the body, but many children are unaware of their bodies.

-Astonishing changes happen in childrens’ behaviors.
-Some of the results range from having longer attention spans to being simply kinder and supportive with their peers.
+Astonishing changes happen in children’s behaviors.
+Results range from having longer attention spans to being simply kinder and more supportive of their peers.
 With the movement program, even physical conditions improved.
 With time, the children resourced the methods from the program on their own when needing to handle stress, violence, or depression.

 The most significant and sustainable results happen with children between the ages of five and eight; however, adults also reported benefiting from the process.
 Here’s a (GSA) link to the intro program that helped.

-For professionals in research and movement, here’s a link to lessons that we used: Part I & Part II of the Wellness Through Movement program LINK.
+Attention professionals in research and movement, here’s a link to lessons we used: Part I & Part II of the Wellness Through Movement program LINK.
 (Biomechanics of Psychology LINK) (Bridge Scientists & Educator)

-Tip: Reframe the idea of movement as the witness between intention versus action
+Tip: Reframe the idea of movement as the witness between intention and action

 In the body, we all have a root from the brain.
 It’s our spinal cord.
 Within the spine, the brain feels the whole child, mind/body.
 Bodily movements synchronize the whole child for a higher level of functioning.
 Learn from movement, and it will speak volumes.
-Far beyond the traditional ways like discipline, movement will get the children’s attention.
+This kind of movement will get and keep the children’s attention far beyond traditional ways like discipline.

 (√) Does the idea of movement organization affecting behavior apply if my child seems normal?